 Operating System reside in part of memory and rest is used by multiple processes.
 A process needs some memory to store its variable and code.
 Operating system must manages memory location, either allocated or free.
 The efficient utilization of memory by minimizing internal and external fragmentation is the goal of memory management and it’s functionality is the allocating and deallocating memory to processes.

-Main Memory refers to a physical memory that is the internal memory to the computer.
+Main Memory refers to a physical memory that is the internal memory of the computer.
 The word main is used to distinguish it from external mass storage devices such as disk drives.
 Main memory is also known as RAM.
 The computer is able to change only data that is in main memory.
 Therefore, every program we execute and every file we access must be copied from a storage device into main memory.

 All the programs are loaded in the main memeory for execution.
-Sometimes complete program is loaded into the memory, but some times a certain part or routine of the program is loaded into the main memory only when it is called by the program, this mechanism is called Dynamic Loading, this enhance the performance.
+Sometimes the complete program is loaded into the memory, but some times a certain part or routine of the program is loaded into the main memory only when it is called by the program, this mechanism is called Dynamic Loading, this enhances the performance.

 Also, at times one program is dependent on some other program.
 In such a case, rather than loading all the dependent programs, CPU links the dependent programs to the main executing program when its required.
 This mechanism is known as Dynamic Linking.

 Virtual Memory is a space where large programs can store themselves in form of pages while their execution and only the required pages or portions of processes are loaded into the main memory.
 This technique is useful as large virtual memory is provided for user programs when a very small physical memory is there.